vgardrinier/mcp-hackathon-nexus/README.md

 **Privacy**: Your code and data never leave your machine.
 No cloud MCP routing, no third-party servers.

-**Speed**: Direct local communication means ~90-95ms latency instead of cloud routing's 8-10 seconds.
+**Speed**: Direct local communication means sub-100ms latency instead of cloud routing's 5-10 seconds.

-**Cost**: Fewer tokens used since there's no cloud proxy overhead.
+**Cost**: 91.8% fewer tokens through intelligent tool filtering.
+Only sends relevant tools to Cursor instead of exposing all tools.

 **Transparency**: See exactly what tools are being called and what data they access.

+## How Smart Filtering Works

+Traditional MCP setup: Cursor receives all 60+ tools on every request → high token usage

+Nexus approach:
+1. First query: Cursor sees only `auto_select_tool`
+2. You ask: "search my repos"
+3. Nexus routes to correct GitHub tool automatically
+4. Next query: Cursor receives only top 5 relevant tools
+5. Result: 91.8% token reduction (measured)

+Run `npx tsx apps/mcp/src/lib/tokenMeasurement.test.ts` to see the proof.

 ## License